louismullie/temp-data/markdown_final/fbb7cec0-70d7-4faa-b4e2-0ae0c0e7969c.md

 ## Answer

 > Let's see… What do we have here?
 The user is asking whether an "estrogen-progesterone IUD" is appropriate for a patient with migraine with aura.
 Let's break this down step-by-step.
 First, I need to think about clarifying the terminology around IUDs and whether any IUD actually contains estrogen.
 Then, I should evaluate the vascular risk profile of migraine with aura and how estrogen exposure modifies that risk.
 Next, I will review guideline-based contraceptive contraindications, especially for combined hormonal contraception, and confirm the safety of progestin-only methods, including levonorgestrel-releasing IUDs, as well as the copper IUD.
-Finally, I'll synthesize a clear recommendation and counseling points with supporting evidence from AAFP, ACOG, FDA labeling, and stroke literature [^116hxHpe] [^114Yvuko] [^113daFXA] [^117C3vcA].
+Finally, I'll synthesize a clear recommendation and counseling points with supporting evidence from AAFP, ACOG, FDA labeling, and stroke literature.

 > Wait, let me verify the terminology before anything else.
 There is no such thing as an "estrogen-progesterone IUD"; currently available IUDs are either nonhormonal copper devices or levonorgestrel-releasing devices that contain only a progestin and no estrogen, so the phrase "estrogen-progesterone IUD" is a misnomer and likely reflects confusion with combined estrogen-progestin methods such as pills, patches, or rings [^114Yvuko] [^1172NS8g] [^115Vj6ag].